Time series forecasting of multiphase microstructure evolution using deep learning: Discussion

 We use an autoencoder as a reference for image compression so that the forecasting ability of the RNN models can be compared efficiently.
 Given the non-linearity of the microstructure evolution problem, alternate dimensional reduction techniques such as isometric feature mapping~\cite{hu2022accelerating}, uniform manifold approximation~\cite{hu2022accelerating}, kernel principal component analysis~\cite{williams2014kernel}, diffusion maps~\cite{williams2014kernel}, and dynamic mode decomposition~\cite{kutz2016dynamic} can be explored.
 Similarly, alternative RNN options such as Eidetic-RNN~\cite{yang2021self}, 3D CNNs~\cite{3dcnn}, PredRNN~\cite{predrnn}, generative adversarial networks~\cite{geron2022hands}, and transformer models~\cite{geron2022hands} can be explored for improved performance in image sequence prediction in both short and long times.

-Typical deep learning models do not incorporate physical rules of the spatiotemporal process.
-Also, high-fidelity phase-field data are expensive or time-consuming to obtain.
-Physics-informed deep models such as physics-informed neural networks~\cite{ren2022phycrnet} and physics-informed Gaussian processes~\cite{zhong2024label} address both of these problems by enforcing physical constraint terms from known physical laws (e.g., continuity, conservation of mass) to an objective function.
+Typical deep models do not incorporate physical rules (e.g., partial differential equations) of the spatiotemporal process.
+Thus, RNNs can capture ``new'' microstructure patterns, possibly related to unknown physics, purely through data-driven learning.
+Although RNNs are not explicitly informed by governing equations, they can learn complex patterns and temporal dependencies from large datasets, effectively approximating unknown physical phenomena, which may or may not fully align with true underlying physics.
+In this context, physics-informed deep models such as physics-informed neural networks~\cite{ren2022phycrnet} and physics-informed Gaussian processes~\cite{zhong2024label} explicitly incorporate known governing equations (\textit{e.g.}, continuity, conservation of mass) into the training process, ensuring that the predictions follow the fundamental physical laws.
 Moreover, deep learning models are essentially ``black box'' models with no guidance on the measurement uncertainty and on the input parameters essential for forecasting.
 Thus, a fusion of deep models with classical statistical models such as variational Bayesian inference, Monte Carlo dropout, and mixture density networks could be beneficial~\cite{wikle2023statistical,abdar2021review}.
 Another common issue with the deep models, interpretability, can be improved, for example, using non-negative matrix factorization that can decompose the microstructure data into additive parts, which might correspond to meaningful physical components of the microstructure~\cite{lee1999learning,lee2000algorithms}.

 Although we have used a basic cell structure in RNN models, the resultant forecasting MSE remains low (< 0.001).
 However, the best solution will depend on other parameters such as number of frames in the input sequence, the time interval between frames, the number of frames/sequence used for model training, the number of convolutional layers, the number of memory cells in RNN, the activation functions in the neural nets, etc.~\cite{geron2022hands,montes2021accelerating}, which can be tuned for further improvement of our model performance.
 However, varying so many parameters will be impractical, given our aim is to explore the forecasting ability of the data-driven framework for a fixed optimal set of parameters/constraints.
 Moreover, to make our model more robust for diverse applications, particularly with scarce datasets, the transfer learning method, which uses a pre-trained network with completely different training dataset from material microstructures, such as ResNet~\cite{resnet}, EfficientNet~\cite{efficientnet} could provide more efficient prediction of microstructure evolution after proper fine tuning~\cite{farizhandi2022deep}.